 Diana Krall may have been said to have "sold out" on this 2004 release when she decided to record something other than jazz standards, but "The Girl in the Other Room" is truly a fantastic jazz album.
-While it isn't made up of classics like her prior releases, instead it is a bold recording and is a jazz record made with care, creativity, and a vibrant warmth on its twelve songs.
+While it isn't made up of classics like her prior releases, instead it is a bold recording and is a jazz record made with care, creativity, and a vibrant warmth in its twelve songs.
 The non-original material ranges from the Mississippi-fueled jazzed-up blues of Mose Allison's "Stop This World" to contemporary songs that are reinvented in Krall's image such as Tom Waits'

-"The Girl in the Other Room" is a bold new direction by an artist who expresses great willingness to extend the jazz tradition through confessional language and a wonderfully inventive application that is caressed by, not saturated in, elegant pop.
+"The Girl in the Other Room" is a bold new direction by an artist who expresses great willingness to extend the jazz tradition through confessional language and a tastefully inventive application that is caressed by, not saturated in, elegant pop.

 Get your copy here:

 Share this Article with your Friends

 About the Author

 Wesley is a lifelong music enthusiast.
 He started his career in the recording industry in New York City as an audio engineer, producer, and studio manager.
 Subsequently he toured across America as a guitarist with the short-lived band Land's Crossing.
 After many years in the technology sector and amassing a substantial vinyl and CD collection, he delved into immersive audio and created Hi-Res Edition to share with other listeners about the sound quality and discrete mixes available on many formats.
 He recently upgraded his system to 5.1.4 Dolby Atmos and continues to seek out and share about the best sounding releases.